mpampolina/CoordinateConversion/README.md

 ### Input Files
 ------
 All input files must be .csv format.
 The three options for file input are as follows:
-1. Lat/Lon (decimal degrees) must occupy the first two columns of your csv file **in that order**
+1. Lat/Lon (decimal degrees) must occupy the first two columns of your csv file **in that order**.
 2. Lat/Lon (degrees, minutes, seconds) must occupy the first six columns of your csv file.
 The order for this must be latitude (deg, min, sec) in cols 1,2,3 respectively while longitude follows as (deg, min, sec) in cols 4, 5, and 6.
 Entries must be **in that order**.
-3. UTM (easting, northing) must occupy the first two columns of your csv file **in that order**
+3. UTM (easting, northing) must occupy the first two columns of your csv file **in that order**.

 **The first set of coordinates should appear on the 2nd row (the system ignores column headers).**

 ### Available Conversions
 ------
-Currently, there are three available conversion directions
+Currently, there are three available conversion directions:

 ### Latitude/Longitude(decimal degrees) to UTM:
 To execute this you must input a Lat/Lon(decimal degrees) file.
 The necessary format is noted in “Input Files Section 1”.
 With this you will be asked for the path and datum.
 The conversion will produce your output file in the same directory as the batchConversion.py file.